-Following the user experience (UX) design principle, your user flows must make sense to your users.
+Following the user experience (UX) design principle, your product user flows must make sense to your users.
 It should be intuitive enough to help your users complete a task without many challenges.

 The difference between user flow and user journey

 A user journey usually starts before a user discovers your brand.
 In most cases, they are already aware of the problem, but they inquire about solution options.
 Usually, the user journey begins when a user interacts with or sees your marketing materials.

 On the other hand, the user flows begin once a user searches for your products.
 In essence, user flow is a part of the entire user journey.
 User flows start when a customer is curious about your brand and ends with them following your call to action.

 These two concepts go hand-in-hand.
 An effective user journey mapping will help your target audience find your brand.
 At the same time, compelling user flows help them heed your call to action statement.